Indépendance Cha Cha: Reception

 From its first diffusion, the song proved extremely popular and has been described as the "first Pan-African hit".
 Musician Gilles Sala later said that it (along with the other two His Master's Voice recordings) "sent a musical shock wave.
 It was pretty extraordinary, this spontaneous, natural music."
+Although Debout Congolais and La Zaïroise each officially served at different periods as emblems of the Congolese state, Belgian cultural historian David Van Reybrouck observed in Congo: The Epic History of a People that, since independence, "there has only been one true Congolese national anthem, one little tune that to this day spontaneously gets all of Central Africa dancing: the playful, light and moving music of Indépendance cha cha".

 The choice of language in "Indépendance Cha Cha", Lingala, supplemented by French loanwords, meant that the song also became a hit in the neighbouring French Congo where the language was also widely spoken.
 It was widely broadcast across Africa by Radio Congo Belge.
 The song's tune and optimistic lyrics chimed with the popular mood in Africa, particularly in Francophone countries, many of them made independent in 1960 or soon after.
 "Indépendance Cha Cha" was adopted as the "song of the emancipation of the dark continent" and became extremely popular across Africa, although it achieved longest-lasting success in the modern-day Democratic Republic of the Congo.
 When Rwanda became independent on 1 July 1962, a youth group marched through Kigali singing the song.